-The school has three rules; be kind, be safe and be responsible.
-Each class starts the new school year by drawing up a set of class rules.
+The school has four rules which are also our values; show love, show care, show courage, show truth.
+Each class starts the new school year by drawing up a set of class hopes and how they would like their class to be.
 Home school agreements are signed by parents.
-Collective worship is used to share and explain the importance of the rule of law and visitors from the police force visit our school to talk about their job and the work that they do.
+Collective worship is used to share and explain the importance of the rule of law and visitors from the police force and fire brigade visit our school to talk about their job and the work that they do.

 Tolerance of those of other faiths and beliefs This is achieved through enhancing pupils understanding of their place in a culturally diverse society and by giving them opportunities to experience such diversity.
 RE lessons and collective worship give children the opportunities to learn about a variety of different faiths and humanism.
 During the autumn term the worship council have decided that they would like to look in more detail at how we teach the world faiths and are hoping to be able to contact believers from a number of different faiths so that we can deepen our learning and understanding.

 Our school has had links with Charlton Manor School in south London and our schools have met together to share a range of experiences and the children .